-The Associate Provost for Equity and Diversity and Title IX Coordinator is responsible for coordinating the implementation of supportive measures, including coordinating with the various university departments and offices that may be involved.
+The Title IX Coordinator and Equity and Diversity Officer is responsible for coordinating the implementation of supportive measures, including coordinating with the various university departments and offices that may be involved.
 Supportive measures will be offered free of charge.

 B. Reconsideration of Supportive Measures